 Furthermore, one must not commit to anything but can first observe the whole thing.
 If someone asks, “So, why are you here?
 What are you into?” it’s okay to say you’re just checking things out.
 No one has to stick a label on their forehead right away.
 It’s also nice not to go alone but with someone else.
 Otherwise, just be open, don’t judge, and observe the whole thing.

-The latest dates are always available at subrosadictum.de.
-If you’ve become interested in being there yourself, it’s best to subscribe to the newsletter.
-Because from experience, the coveted tickets are always quickly sold out.
-Christian is looking forward to seeing you there, and maybe you’ll even meet a match from Deviance.
+The latest event dates can always be found on subrosadictum.de.
+If you’re interested in attending, it’s best to subscribe to the newsletter.
+From experience, the coveted tickets are always quickly sold out.
+Christian looks forward to seeing you, and you might even meet a match from Deviance there.